Copy thachin: Popularity

 While most copy thachin songs are taken from European and American artists, Asian artists such as Vivi Sumanti were also covered.

 Despite the government of Myanmar attempting to censor copy thachin throughout its history, it can widely be heard today in many public spaces.
 Most copy thachin was released during the 1990s.
 However, it has seen a level of decline in recent years.
 This decline can be attributed to younger artists taking pride in making their own unique music, the influence of music producers who have taken a disliking to copy thachin, and stronger copyright law being passed into law under the military regime since 2019.
-For much of the country's history, the Copyright Act of 1911 was the only copyright law relating to artistic and musical creations.
+For much of the country's history, the Copyright Act 1911 was the only copyright law relating to artistic and musical creations.
 The law didn't include any protections for foreign media, it wasn't until Burma joined the World Trade Organization and signed the TRIPS Agreement in 1994 that the nation began to enforce foreign copyrights.
 There is a perceived stigma around copy thachin in modern-day Myanmar, as many musical critics and artists view it as embarrassing and as a cheap replication of original music.